Social Media Marketing For Makeup Artists: 14 Steps To Do It Right

 To make it even simpler, you can create a strategy based on three simple outcomes when it comes to hashtags:

-- First, you need to talk about you and refer directly to your brand or something that you are considering important for your campaign.
+- First, you need to talk about yourself and refer directly to your brand or something that you are considering important for your campaign.
 A personal hashtag for which you can also work on branding.

 - Secondly, you can use another hashtag to specify the subject matter such as #smokeyeyes, #Fashionamekup, etc., and thirdly, one that fits the community in such as #makeuplovers, #makeupenthusiasts, etc.